Anne, Queen of Great Britain: Marriage

-In November 1677, Anne's elder sister, Mary, married their Dutch first cousin William III of Orange, at St James's Palace, but Anne could not attend the wedding because she was confined to her room with smallpox.
+In November 1677, Anne's sister, Mary, married their Dutch first cousin William III of Orange at St James's Palace, but Anne could not attend the wedding because she was confined to her room with smallpox.
 By the time she recovered, Mary had already left for her new life in the Netherlands.
-Lady Frances Villiers contracted the disease, and died.
+Lady Frances Villiers contracted the disease and died.
 Anne's aunt Lady Henrietta Hyde (the wife of Laurence Hyde) was appointed as her new governess.
 A year later, Anne and her stepmother visited Mary in Holland for two weeks.

-Anne's father and stepmother retired to Brussels in March 1679 in the wake of anti-Catholic hysteria fed by the Popish Plot, and Anne visited them from the end of August.
-In October, they returned to Britain, the Duke and Duchess to Scotland and Anne to England.
-She joined her father and stepmother at Holyrood Palace in Edinburgh from July 1681 until May 1682.
+The Duke and Duchess of York retired to Brussels in March 1679 in the wake of anti-Catholic hysteria fed by the Popish Plot, and Anne visited them from the end of August.
+In October, all three returned to Britain: Anne to England, and her father and stepmother to Scotland.
+She joined them at Holyrood Palace in Edinburgh from July 1681 until May 1682.
 It was her last journey outside England.

 Anne's second cousin George of Hanover visited London for three months from December 1680, sparking rumours of a potential marriage between them.
 Historian Edward Gregg dismissed the rumours as ungrounded, as her father was essentially exiled from court, and the Hanoverians planned to marry George to his first cousin Sophia Dorothea of Celle as part of a scheme to unite the Hanoverian inheritance.
 Other rumours claimed she was courted by Lord Mulgrave, although he denied it.
 Nevertheless, as a result of the gossip, he was temporarily dismissed from court.